 If the air conditioner turns on and suddenly you can hear it through your headset, play it off and make it part of the show.
 (Or get someone to turn off the AC for the duration of the recording and edit that part of the broadcast, if possible.)

-Relax and let it ride if it isn’t so disruptive to the audio that your audience will be unable to hear you and any guests.
+Relax and let it ride if it isn’t too disruptive to your audience and guest.

 4. Promote & Gather Data

 You are responsible for your own success.

 As a content producer you have no one to blame but yourself if no one consumes your content.
 Promotion and data gathering factor into the planning and research.
 You could have the best hour of content ever produced, but if you’re not pushing it out across the social platforms where your target audience spends their time, then it doesn’t matter how good it is.